ParlocameonTheDev/BPP/README.md

 Blood Ammunition : Bullets that take health from others, and it's red so that's pretty cool!

 Coilgun : Turns your weapon into a 5 round burst.

+Compression : Halve your players size for a breif period of time after you block.

 Condensed Ammunition : Bullets will have no spread, but will travel slower and will be heavier.